Developer upset after Kāinga Ora knocks back plans for solar-powered town with few cars in South Auckland - NZ Herald

 "The need to consult widely and to obtain local council support remains no matter which path the development takes.
 Progressing this development through the usual RMA process provides a framework for the zone changes and consents they seek, so this is by no means the end of the road for it."

-Meehan said he is seeking meetings with the ministers responsible for the new act, Finance Minister Grant Robertson and Housing Minister Megan Woods to discuss the proposal and, if necessary, use their directive powers to insist Kāinga Ora consider Sunfield.
+Meehan said he is seeking meetings with the ministers responsible for the new act, Finance Minister Grant Robertson and Housing Minister Megan Woods, to discuss the proposal and, if necessary, use their directive powers to insist Kāinga Ora consider Sunfield.

 "In the meantime, Winton will keep moving ahead with the already consented residential plans for a portion of the area.
 Unfortunately, the current resource consent does not allow for the innovative Sunfield concept, and it will therefore have the same sustainability profile of a community under traditional town planning."